 - The Electric Pencil control key

 Because of the way the Electric Pencil lower case modification handled the character set, it was incompatible with Level II BASIC.
-That incompatibility meant that an important part of the modification was the installation of a switch on the keyboard to enable and disable it.
-Those switches were a very common sight at one time on Model I keyboards.
+That incompatibility meant that a switch had to be installed on the keyboard to enable and disable the lower case modification.
+At one time, those switches were a very common sight on Model I keyboards.

 Electric Pencil II